Skip to main content

 Role-Based Access Control (RBAC)

-Role-based access control (RBAC) is added v1.28
+Role-based access control (RBAC) is generally available in Weaviate from version v1.29.

 Role-based access control (RBAC) is a method of restricting access to resources based on the roles of users.
 In Weaviate, RBAC allows you to define roles and assign permissions to those roles.
 Users can then be assigned to roles, and inherit the permissions associated with those roles.

-RBAC authorization can be configured using environment variables.
-In Docker Compose, set them in the configuration file (docker-compose.yml
+Admin list authorization can be configured using environment variables.
+In Docker Compose, set them in the configuration file (docker-compose.yml) such as in the following example:

 services: